CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Summary

-In this lab, you created a Microsoft Foundry project and explored the Microsoft Foundry portal and its underlying Azure resources.
-You examined how Foundry projects are organized within a parent Foundry resource, explored the portal's key capabilities, and used the built-in AI assistant to learn more about the platform.
-You then deployed a generative AI model from the model catalog and connected a client application using your project endpoint and API key.
-Finally, you interacted with the deployed model to explore a variety of AI capabilities, including conversational AI, text analysis, speech, computer vision, information extraction, and built-in responsible AI safety guardrails.
+In this lab, you explored the Microsoft Foundry development experience using a pre-configured Microsoft Foundry resource and project.
+You learned how Microsoft Foundry projects are organized within a parent resource, explored the Microsoft Foundry portal and its core capabilities, and used the built-in AI assistant to learn more about the platform.
+You then deployed a generative AI model from the model catalog, tested it in the playground, and connected a client application using your project endpoint and API key.
+Finally, you interacted with the deployed model to explore conversational AI, text analysis, speech, computer vision, information extraction, and built-in responsible AI safety guardrails.

 ### You've successfully completed the hands-on lab!